ekallevig/jShowOff/README.markdown

 Additionally, the value of the `title` attribute on the 'slide' elements will be inserted as the text for the corresponding 'slide link' in lieu of the default numeric value.

+## Support

+If you need help or if you've found a bug, please [create an issue][7] and I will investigate.

 ## Future Features

 *   Option to show slides randomly.